ESIPFed/Governance/ESIP Policies and Procedures/1.0 Corporate/ESIP P&P 1.3 Corporate Organization.md

 second Board Meeting after the Annual Meeting.

-2.3.2 The Nominating Committee shall have at least one representative from ESIP Partnership Categories 1 through 3 as defined in Article I of these Policies and Procedures.
+2.3.2 The Nominating Committee shall have at least one representative from ESIP Partnership Categories 1 through 3 as defined in [Policy and Procedure 1.3 Section 3](https://github.com/ESIPFed/Governance/blob/master/ESIP%20Policies%20and%20Procedures/1.0%20Corporate/ESIP%20P%26P%201.2%20Members%20and%20Member%20Organizations.md) of these Policies and Procedures.

 2.3.3 The Committee shall nominate one or more candidates for each elective office, to be announced to the General Assembly prior to the